SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

     1a1221788  sandbox      cattle         active  2018-03-12T21:25:22Z
     nersc$

-### Security Audit

-All applications sent to Spin are automatically audited at the API to ensure that they follow our security requirements, which are outlined in the Spin Implementation Guide.
-The Rancher CLI will print an error if an application breaks one of the security requirements.

 ## Working with different environments

 A Spin **Environment** is a set of servers which run the Spin containers.
 Each environment is isolated and separate from the other environments.
 Spin has two main environments for NERSC users: